“Hi, I’m Sarah. I’m in my twenties and I’m from the United States…”

 So, without further ado, I’ll get right to it.

-5. Be able to discover who I am, what I’m passionate about and who God sees me As without distractions
+5. Be able to discover who I am, what I’m passionate about and who God sees me without distractions

 This one is exactly like the header describes.
 I’ve been blessed with the huge opportunity to get to learn who I really am and what I really love to do.
 I switched majors in college towards the middle of my time at Jacksonville University.

 I tried nearly everything I could get my hands on.
-I joined the JU Rowing team, chatted with Spanish speakers at the weekly conversation table, signed up for a graded swimming class (and it took me until I was 12 to overcome my fear of water! haha), tried spinning classes at the crack of dawn, swam with manatees, met people from all around the country and world.
+I joined the JU Rowing team, chatted with Spanish speakers at the weekly conversation table (Mesa Latina), signed up for a graded swimming class (and it took me until I was 12 to overcome my fear of water! haha), tried spinning classes at the crack of dawn, swam with manatees, met people from all around the country and world.
 And that was just college.

 I’ve still continued to enjoy this past decade doing and trying everything I possibly could.
-What I’ve kept in the forefront of my mind is that it’s better to experience something by yourself than miss out entirely.
+What I’ve kept in the forefront of my mind is that it’s better to experience something by yourself than miss out on it entirely.
 Lots of my friends had already found a life partner earlier in their lives and were starting their families.
 Naturally, I was happy for them but there were many times I felt lonely and left out.
 But very few times did I feel so sorry for myself that I skipped going somewhere or trying something new because someone couldn’t go with me.
 My mid-to-late twenties were full of these types of experiences.

 It wasn’t until I hit my late twenties that I embraced several of my strengths and weaknesses.
-One major turning point for me (and my career) was when I identified as a writer.
+One major turning point for me (and my career) was when I finally self-identified as a writer.
 For a long while it was a hobby but it’s more than that.
 It’s a part of who I am and how I view the world.
 And by embracing this side of me, I found my purpose and what I believe the calling God has placed on my life.
 It’s also the underlining purpose of this blog: to inspire young Christian women to travel and discover the world.
 Even if the media says differently or if you have to travel alone.

 I don’t think I would’ve been able to cultivate many hidden talents and interests in my life if I hadn’t have had this time to do so.